Dog Whistle recall training

 Do not rush your recall training.

-Do not do too much too soon with your dog.
+Do not overexert yourself with your dog.

 Break your training exercises down to a few minutes at a time.